 Description Check Multi-zone duct-free split systems: ACR copper piping rated at the system working pressure was used.
+Image: Check system working pressure was used.
 LG Y-branch fitting was used per manufacturer's recommendations.
+Image: Check system working pressure was used.
 All refrigerant pipes and valves were insulated separately.
 Insulation is positioned up against the walls of the indoor units and branch distribution units (Multi F MAX only).
 No gaps shown.
 Insulation was not compressed at clamps and hangers.